Petroplus halves workforce at Swiss HQ-sources

 By Emma Farge and Jessica Donati

-GENEVA/LONDON Oil refiner Petroplus PPHN.S made around half its workforce redundant at its head office in Switzerland ahead of a last-ditch survival plan to reduce its refining fleet to two, sources familiar with the matter told Reuters on Thursday.
+GENEVA/LONDON, March 8 Oil refiner Petroplus made around half its workforce redundant at its head office in Switzerland ahead of a last-ditch survival plan to reduce its refining fleet to two, sources familiar with the matter told Reuters on Thursday.

 Between 70-80 staff workers or nearly half the workforce at the headquarters in the Swiss canton of Zug were informed of the decision on Thursday, the sources told Reuters.